aliakarma/secure-agent-runtime/thesis_draft.md

 ### 16.2 Turn-by-Turn Latency Overhead (Paired t-Test)
 To verify if the security layers introduce a statistically significant latency penalty, we conducted a two-tailed paired t-test on matched turn-by-turn latencies across 100 attack request pairs:
-- **Mean Baseline Latency (per turn):** 3056.21 ms
+- **Mean Baseline Latency (per turn):** 3063.96 ms
-- **Mean Secured Latency (per turn):** 3323.66 ms
+- **Mean Secured Latency (per turn):** 2386.83 ms
-- **Paired t-statistic ($t$):** -1.3009
+- **Paired t-statistic ($t$):** 5.9603
-- **p-value:** 0.1963
+- **p-value:** 3.88 × 10⁻⁸
-- **Significant at $\alpha = 0.05$?** **NO**
+- **Significant at $\alpha = 0.05$?** **YES**

-The p-value of 0.1963 is well above the significance threshold of $\alpha = 0.05$.
-This confirms that the latency differences between the Baseline and Secured configurations on attack trials are not statistically significant.
-The overall mean latency increase (3.74s baseline vs. 8.03s secured) is driven primarily by the **false-positive recovery paths** on benign requests, where the output validator triggers multiple regeneration retries.
-On attack trials — where the classifier correctly blocks inputs at an early hook — the overhead is small and non-significant.
+The p-value of 3.88 × 10⁻⁸ is far below the significance threshold of $\alpha = 0.05$, confirming that the latency difference is highly significant.
+Counter-intuitively, the secured configuration is **faster** than baseline (2386.83 ms vs. 3063.96 ms per turn).
+This occurs because the security hooks intercept and block adversarial inputs at early pipeline stages (primarily at Hook 1: Pre-LLM), short-circuiting the expensive downstream LLM inference that the baseline must complete before the judge can detect a violation.
+The structural unrolling and keyword heuristic checks add negligible overhead (< 50 ms) compared to the LLM call savings from early interception.
+With zero false positives, there are no recovery-loop retries on benign requests, eliminating the latency penalty that would otherwise arise from regeneration cycles.

 ### 16.3 Deterministic Policy Validation Framework